Exclusive!

 television documentary

-In the 1950s, Britain looked back on its
+In the 1950s, Britain looked back on

-Cruel Sea, and The
+and The Colditz

-Colditz Story.
-However, even at the time
+Story.
+However, even at the time these

-these productions were criticised for being
+productions were criticised for being class-bound

 and living in the past.

-The journalist and
+The journalist

-real cinematic merit and a genuine cultural
+have real cinematic merit and a genuine cultural

-importance, that they tell us something significant
+importance, that they tell us something

 After Heffer's

-introduction, the documentary starts with a series of
+introduction, the documentary starts with a series

-short excerpts quickly paced to
+of short excerpts quickly

 Horse Guards, Whitehall.